- We advise you to exercise normal safety precautions in Malawi.

 Criminals have also been known to pose as tour guides in major cities and tourist destinations.

 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 Money and valuables

-Before you go, organise a variety of ways of accessing your money in Malawi, such as credit cards, travellers' cheques and US dollars.
+Before you go, organise a variety of ways of accessing your money in Malawi.

 Credit cards and travellers’ cheques are not widely accepted in Malawi and there are very few ATM machines, even in tourist locations.
 The US dollar is the most widely accepted currency for exchange.
 You should check with your accommodation provider or tour operator on the best methods of payment before your arrival.

 Travellers are required to declare all foreign currency, regardless of the amount, when entering and leaving Malawi.
 There are limits on the export of local and foreign currency.
 Any amount in excess of the limit will be confiscated at the point of departure.
 The limits on currency export do not apply to currency declared at entry.
 Australians wishing to export currency are advised to seek advice from Malawian authorities.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.